-Gains or losses are recognized in the statement of income when these investments are derecognized or impaired, as well as through the amortization process.
-Gains or losses arising from disposals of these instruments are also included in 'Gains (losses) on disposal of investment securities at amortized cost' in the statement of income.
-The ECL is recognized in the statement of income under provision for impairment and credit losses.
+Gains or losses are recognized in the statement of income when these financial assets are derecognized or impaired, as well as through the amortization process.
+Gains or losses arising from disposals of these instruments are also included in 'Gains (losses) on disposal of financial assets at amortized cost' in the statement of income.
+The impairment based on expected credit loss is recognized in the statement of income under provision for impairment and credit losses.
 The effects of revaluation of foreign currency-denominated investments are recognized in the statement of income.

-The Bank's investment securities at amortized cost are presented in the statement of financial position as cash and cash equivalents, investment securities at amortized cost, loans and receivables and certain accounts under other assets.
+The Bank's financial assets at amortized cost are presented in the statement of financial position as cash and cash equivalents, investment securities at amortized cost, loans and receivables and certain accounts under other assets.